cyberark/identity-demo-nodejs/README.md

-# Node.js Sample Applications for CyberArk Identity
+# Node.js Sample Applications from CyberArk Identity
 **Status**: Community

 This repository is a collection of sample applications that demonstrate various CyberArk Identity use-cases in a Node.js application.